MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-azure-hosted-auth.md

 * [Authentication with service principals](identity-service-principal-auth.md)
 * [Authentication with user credentials](identity-user-auth.md)

-If you run into issues related to Azure-hosted application authentication, you can refer to the [troubleshooting Azure-hosted application authentication](troubleshooting-authentication-azure-hosted.md) documentation.
+If you run into issues related to Azure-hosted application authentication, see [Troubleshoot Azure-hosted applications authentication](troubleshooting-authentication-azure-hosted.md).

 After you've mastered authentication, see [Configure logging in the Azure SDK for Java](logging-overview.md) for information on the logging functionality provided by the SDK.